 Scroll to the bottom of the article for the latest updates.

-Medford Alert will continue to monitor and provide updates as they become available.
+Medford Alert will continue to monitor this fire and provide updates as they become available.